DiamondLightSource/pythonSoftIOC/docs/how-to/read-data-from-ioc.rst

 Read data from an IOC
 ======================

-This guide explains how to read data from an IOC from a separate Python program.
+This guide explains how to read data from an IOC in a separate Python program.

 .. note::
     Please ensure your firewall allows both TCP and UDP traffic on ports 5064 and 5065.